-Yesterday morning – rain, wind, slight chill in the air – I walked totally wrecked and at snail pace towards the bookshop.
-Voucher in hand, lots of titles written down on paper, just in case my memory checks out on me again.
+Yesterday morning – rain, wind, a slight chill in the air – I walked totally wrecked and at snail pace towards the bookshop.
+Voucher in hand, lots of titles written down on paper just in case my memory checks out on me again.

 For a while now I had been looking at certain books, longing to buy them someday.
 That day came yesterday.
-Proud as a turkey all dolled up, I went upstairs to the second-hand part of the shop.
+Proud as a turkey and all dolled up, I went to Chapters in Dublin and kept pushing the elevator buttons to speed up to deliver me the second-hand part of the shop.
 As I left the elevator, right in front of my eyes stood Friedrich Nietzsche.

-Just as proud he looked, and slightly cheaper than me, I ran towards him and took him with me.
-Although thrice known for having chosen the wrong man, I decided to take a chance on dear Friedrich… you know all that jazz about living a wild life?
+He looked proud and dapper in a new jacket, and I had to agree he looked better than I did.
+I ran towards him and took him with me.
+Although thrice known for having chosen the wrong man, I decided to take a chance on dear Friedrich… You know all that jazz about living a wild life?
 That time had now arrived.

 ‘Him’ = the book ‘Human, All Too Human: A Book for Free Spirits’.
 The title in itself to die for already, the author a mystery to many, an idiot to others but to me… a free-thinker, a man wise before his age, scorned and loved in one breath.

-People who treat books with contempt, who burn books, who throw them in the bin after their school year is finished… oh that is something my poor heart cannot stand.
+People who treat books with contempt, who burn books, who throw them in the bin after their school year is finished… oh, that is something my weak heart cannot stand.
 A book is a person to me.
 Or the personification of.
 Somebody slaved hard over writing and rewriting it, sending it to many publishers only to be rejected.

 In the end, a book began with a dream.
-I leave with those dreams tucked warm against my chest, dreaming of reading them while sitting in my soft leather couch with a little blanket on my feet, candles lit, blinds down and heating on.
-Imaginary dog with its head on my lap.
+I leave with those dreams tucked warmly against my chest, dreaming of reading them while sitting in my soft leather couch with a little blanket on my feet, candles lit, blinds down and heating on.
+An imaginary dog with its head on my lap.
 Sigh… life is good.

 People who disturb me while reading… like my Nana always used to say: ‘forgive them for they do not know what they are doing to you, little one…’